Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Imagine if everyone in West Virginia read the same great book at the same time.
 What kind of conversations could you have, and with who could you connect with in your community?

 The goal of One Book, One West Virginia is just that.
 It offers an opportunity for West Virginia residents to connect through the shared experience of reading the same book, and then, opening dialogues with one another.
-Every September, the West Virginia Center for the Book designates the One Book, One West Virginia title.
+Every year, the West Virginia Center for the Book designates the One Book, One West Virginia title.
 The title is selected based on the current Shepherd University Appalachian Heritage Writer-in-Residence.

 West Virginia Library Commission

 1900 Kanawha Blvd East | Culture Center, Bldg.
 9 | Charleston, WV 25305

 In-State Toll Free : (800) 642-9021 | (304) 558-2041